 Finally, we should always keep in mind that no matter how similar GEM tumor models are to the human disease, mouse tumors are considerably smaller, they take less time to develop and have a more limited mutational load.
 In any case, we hope that studies using GEM tumor models such as those summarize here will become an indispensable tool in pre-clinical studies and serve to streamline the translation of novel therapeutic strategies into future clinical trials.

+ACKNOWLEDGEMENTS

-This wD695566THERACAN459864-Rand the Spanish Association against Cancer (AECC, GC16173694BARB).
+This work was supported by grants from the European Research Council (ERC-ADG/695566-THERACAN), the Spanish Ministry of Economy and Competitiveness (SAF2014-59864-R) and the Spanish Association against Cancer (AECC, GC16173694BARB).

 References